monicaslgc/agent-triage-kit/README.md

     ESC -->|confidence < threshold OR critical| HU[Escalated to human]
 ```

-Three single-responsibility agents run in a fixed pipeline:
+Three agents run in a fixed pipeline, each with one job:

-- **TriageAgent** — classifies severity (low/medium/high/critical) and category (auth/integration/infrastructure/data) from the ticket text.
+- **TriageAgent** classifies severity (low/medium/high/critical) and category (auth/integration/infrastructure/data) from the ticket text.
-- **InvestigatorAgent** — matches the ticket against a small runbook of known issue patterns and proposes a diagnosis + next step, each with a confidence score.
+- **InvestigatorAgent** checks the ticket against a small runbook of known issue patterns and proposes a diagnosis plus a next step, with a confidence score attached.
-- **EscalationAgent** — the policy gate: critical tickets always go to a human; everything else auto-resolves only if the investigation's confidence clears a threshold (`MIN_AUTO_RESOLVE_CONFIDENCE`, default `0.7`).
+- **EscalationAgent** is the actual policy gate.
+Critical tickets always go to a human.
+Everything else only auto-resolves if the investigation's confidence clears a threshold (`MIN_AUTO_RESOLVE_CONFIDENCE`, 0.7 by default).

-Every agent appends an `Action` to the ticket's `Report`, so the final output is a full audit trail of what each agent decided and why — not just a final verdict.
+Every agent appends an `Action` to the ticket's `Report`, so what you get at the end isn't just a verdict, it's a trail of what each step decided and why.

 ### The LLM seam

-Every agent accepts an optional `brain: LLMClient | None`.
-By default it's `None` and agents fall back to deterministic rules, which is what keeps this project dependency-free, fast, and fully unit-testable offline. `agentops/brain.py` defines the `LLMClient` protocol — implement `.complete(prompt) -> str` against whatever provider you use and pass it to `Orchestrator(brain=...)` to swap in real model calls without touching any orchestration logic.
+Each agent takes an optional `brain: LLMClient | None`.
+Left as `None` (the default here), agents fall back to plain rules, which is why this whole thing runs offline with no dependencies and is easy to unit test. `agentops/brain.py` defines the `LLMClient` protocol; implement `.complete(prompt) -> str` for whatever provider you're using and pass it to `Orchestrator(brain=...)` to move from rules to real model calls.
+None of the orchestration logic has to change either way.

 ## Project layout